php-telegram-bot/core/README.md

 }
 ```

-If you want insert in database messages for further usage in commands, create database and import structure.sql and enable mysql support after object creation and BEFORE handle method
+If you want insert in database messages/users for further usage in commands, create database and import structure.sql and enable mysql support after object creation and BEFORE handle method
 ```php
 <?php